mace-cream/clusterhowto/README.md

 - `cuda90/toolkit/9.0.176` is needed for NVIDIA tools
 - `cudnn/7.0` is needed for using the GPUs for deep learning
-- `openmpi` is for parallel processing, also used by deep learning libraries such as tensorflow
+- `openmpi` is for parallel processing

 Here is a sample `.bashrc` file that include all the above packages: